13 Authentic Mexican Bread Recipes to Bake at Home

 This traditional Pan de Muerto or “Day of the Dead Bread” is a unique festive bread families eat or place on an “ofrenda” during Day of the Dead celebrations.

-Typically, it has a round shape and it’s decorated with pieces of dough in the shape of bones.
-Pan de Muerto is made with dry active yeast, bread flour, eggs, butter, sugar and then flavored with orange blossom water or orange juice.
+This bread typically has a round shape and features dough decorations shaped like bones.
+Bakers make Pan de Muerto with dry active yeast, bread flour, eggs, butter, and sugar.

 10. Day of the Dead Bread Anima